Scaruffi.com

 1. Patterned background

-In short, this website needs a new way of indicating when text is linked.
+In short: this website needs a new way of indicating linked text.

 Cohesion

-In his call to action, Scaruffi asked for someone to redesign the home, music, and bio pages, below is the “music page”.
+Scaruffi asked for the home, music, and bio pages to be redesigned.
+Below is the “music page”.

 Annotated screenshot.
 Labeled #1 is a red rectangle highlighting the patterned background of the website.
 Labeled #2 is a rectangle highlighting a bunch of text that is aligned to the right.
 Labeled #3 is a rectangle highlighting a bunch of linked text

-As you can see, the music page, which is one of the most important pages on the site, almost doesn’t look as if belongs to the same website.
-Let’s see why that is...
+The music page, one of the most important pages on the site, barely looks like it belongs to the same website.
+Here’s why…

 1. Inconsistent use of color